sugarlabs/aslo-v4/README.md

 ## Introduction

-Sugar App Store is an app store to distribute apps and games made for sugar, which are commonly known as sugar-activities.
+The ASLO is an acronym for activities.sugarlabs.org.
+It is an activity store for Sugar Activities.
+It is called `aslo4`,

 ### Install from PyPI
 ```bash